qkcire/postig/README.md

 # Getting Started
 ### Credential Requirements
 In order to use Postiġ you must obtain staging credentials to access Stamps.com's API.
 You can obtain these credentials by registering for a [free developer account](http://developer.stamps.com/developer/).
 Once your request for access has been processed, you will be given a unique `username`, `password`, and `IntegrationID`.
-The `username` and `password` will be used to log into Postiġ on launch, however, you will need to take your `IntegrationID` and assign it to the `id` variable inside `src/window.js` beforehand.
+The `username` and `password` will be used to log into Postiġ on launch, however, you will need to take your `IntegrationID` and assign it to the `id` inside `src/window.js` beforehand.

 Once you have completed the above, clone this repository and install all dependencies via [`npm`](https://docs.npmjs.com/):
 ```